Trip Summary and Itinerary Map

 Day 4: Simien Mountains National Park

-The Simien Mountains is a UNESCO World Heritage site and home to some of the most impressive scenery in the world.
+The Simien Mountains is a UNESCO World Heritage Site and home to some of the most impressive scenery in the world.
 Depending on your interests and fitness levels, there are a wide range of trekking routes and viewpoints on offer, and a dirt road that runs through the mountains allows for easy access to the major viewpoints.
 Wildlife in the Simiens is plentiful, with dozens of mammals and 180 bird species recorded.
-The Walix Ibex, Ethiopian Wolf, Menelik Bushbuck and Gelada Monkeys are all endemic to Ethiopia.
+The Walia Ibex, Ethiopian Wolf, Menelik Bushbuck and Gelada Monkeys are all endemic to Ethiopia.

 Overnight: Limalimo Lodge